mindspore-lab/mindone/examples/opensora_pku/README.md

 > Note:
 > - In Graph mode (default), MindSpore takes about 10~20 mins for graph compilation.
 > - For acceleration, we set the `dataset_sink_mode` to True by default.
 For more information about data sink mode, see [MindSpore doc for data sink](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.data_sink.html).
-In data sink mode, `sink_size` is a positive integer or $-1$ (the sink size is same to the number batches in an epoch).
-Training loss is computed for every `sink_size` batches, and the `max_train_steps` should be no less than `sink_size`.
-By default, `sink_size` equals to the total number batches in an epoch.

 #### Parallel Training